joachimdalen/azdevops-work-item-wiki/README.md

 Work item wiki is a control to render a wikipage inside a work item page.
 This can be useful if you need to document something for that work item type.
 For example definition of done/ready, bug categories etc.

-Example where rendered on the main tab:
+Example where rendered on custom page:

 ![Product Name Screen Shot][product-screenshot]